 Whether it’s for health or personal reasons, there are many motives for why people choose to follow specific diets.
-Over the years, many diets have been introduced to help people lose weight, detox the body, and for several other health benefits.
+Over the years, many diets have been introduced to help people lose weight, detox the body based on Leptitox review, and for several other health benefits.
 However, more often than not, the hype around them soon dies down as they’re not as effective as what they’re made out to be.

 From the 5:2 diet where you’re able to eat as you like for 5 days and then eat next to nothing for the remaining 2, to the Ketogenic consisting of low carb, high-fat daily diet; the options are endless and provide the building blocks for the health goal you’re trying to achieve.
 Amongst the infinite dieting options to choose from, there are two which have stood out more than the rest; these being the vegetarian and vegan diets.